Irving Feldman: Awards and honors

 Irving Feldman has received a number of accolades for his poetry which include the Guggenheim Fellowship, the National Institute of Arts & Letters award, the Academy of American Poets Fellowship, Ingram Merrill Foundation Fellowship, and the National Endowment for the Arts grant.
-In 1992 he was awarded a MacArthur Fellowship.
+In 1992, he was awarded a MacArthur Fellowship.

 He received the 1962 National Jewish Book Award in the English Poetry category for Works and Days and Other Poems.
+In 1994, Harold Bloom included New and Selected Poems in his list of books constituting the Western Canon.